KJLS-FM 103.3 10am Sundays

 Part 12

-Moving into the number 2 position, that was the Grammy award winning song “Espresso” from the album “Short n’ Sweet”, from Sabrina Carpenter, on MATT.
+Falling from the number 1 position which she help for three weeks in a row, now at number 2 is a song of self-confidence from Sabrina Carpenter from her album “Short ‘n Sweet,” the Grammy award winning song “Espresso”.
 I’ve quoted the artist before talking about the song: “The song is kind of about seeing femininity as your superpower, and embracing the confidence of being that lady.”
 I changed a word in that statement, and her song goes: “Now, he’s thinking ‘bout me every night, is it that sweet?
 I guess so.
 Say you can’t sleep; I know that’s me, espresso.
 I can’t relate to desperation.
 My ‘give a cares’ are on vacation, and I got this one boy and he won’t stop calling.
 When they act this way, I know I got ‘em.
 Too bad your ex don’t do it for ya.
 Walked in and dream came trued it for ya.
 Soft skin and I perfumed it for ya.
 I know I Mountain Dew it for ya.
 That morning coffee brewed it for ya.
 One touch and I brand newed it for ya.
 That’s me, espresso.”
 I changed some of the words.
-I think the song means that the lady in the relationship is the “Espresso” and she is totally in charge of the relationship, and in terms of our theme, being self-confident is a virtue that can be achieved only with a little peace and quiet with oneself.
+I think the song means that the lady in the relationship is the “Espresso” and she is totally in charge of the relationship, and in terms of our theme, a person who truly loves another will have the confidence one needs to make that commitment.
+Therefore a necessity quality of love.

 Part 1